grz0zrg/fbg/README.md

 To compile parallel examples, just copy `liblfds711.a` / `liblfds711.h` file and `liblfds711` directory into the `examples` directory then type `make lfds711`.

-**Note** : FBGraphics work on ARM64 platforms by default but you will need liblfds720 which is not yet released.
+**Note** : FBGraphics work on ARM64 platforms but you will need liblfds720 which is not yet released.

 ## GLFW backend

 See `README` into `custom_backend` folder

-The GLFW backend was done made to demonstrate how to write a backend but it is complete enough to be used by default.
+The GLFW backend was made to demonstrate how to write a backend but it is complete enough to be used by default.

 The GLFW backend has a cool lightweight Lua example which setup a Processing-like environment making use of the parallelism feature of the library, allowing the user to prototype multithreaded graphical stuff without C code compilation through the Lua language.